umbraco/UmbracoDocs/10/umbraco-forms/developer/extending/README.md

 A field type handles rendering of the UI for a field in a form.
 It renders a standard ASP.NET webcontrol and is able to return a list of values when the form is saved.

-The concept of provider settings, common to field and other types, is also discussed in this section.
+The concept of provider settings, common to the field and other types, is also discussed in this section.

 ### Data Source Types